proenza-lab/dyClamp/README.md

 <cr> value1 <tab> value2 <tab> value3 <lf>
 ```

+Arduinos use [floating-point numbers](https://www.arduino.cc/reference/en/language/variables/data-types/float/) to represent decimal values internally - with up to seven digits of precision.
+However, the serial communication with UTF-8 encoding limits the precision of transfered values to two decimal digits.
+If you need to transmit values with a maximum precision, communicate those values as [integers](https://www.arduino.cc/reference/en/language/variables/data-types/int/) instead and divide them by the appropriate decimal power after the transfer.

 ### Serial command input

 The Teensy will interpret information strings ("commands") from the controlling host based on `value1` and `value2`.
 The first value (index) indicates the type of command, while the second value represents an updated value or a pre-defined command case (command subtype).